cherise215/cherise215.github.io/_pages/vacancies.md

 ---
 {% include base_path %}

+**We have vacancies for both new PhD and visiting students.**

+# Funded project
-**PhD in Robust and Adaptive AI for Medical Imaging and Precision Medicine**
+## PhD in Robust and Adaptive AI for Medical Imaging and Precision Medicine**

 A 3.5-year funded PhD studentship is available in the Department of Computer Science at University of Sheffield, working on the topic of robust and adaptive AI-enabled vision system for medical imaging and precision medicine.